-Only the major highlights are picked out in the festival calendar below.
-Other local festivals and events are covered in the guide, or check with local turismos or have a look at the websites of the various town halls (Câmara Municipal), which always carry news about forthcoming festivities: the addresses are usually in the following format, www.cm-nameoftown.pt.
+Only the major highlights are picked out in the festival calendar given here.
+Check with local turismos and have a look at the websites of the various town halls (Câmara Municipal: usually w”cm-nameoftown.pt”), which always carry news about forthcoming festivities.

 6 Epiphany (Dia de Reis).
 The traditional crown-shaped cake bolo rei (king’s cake) with a lucky charm and a bean inside is eaten; if you get the bean in your slice you have to buy the cake next year.

-Carnaval Many areas now have Rio-like carnival parades, and Lisbon and towns in the Algarve are good destinations.
-But Carnaval has much older traditions steeped in spring-time fertility rites, and for a glimpse of what it was like before thongs and spangles, coincide with the masked merry-making of the Entrudo dos Comprades, near Lamego.
+Carnaval Many areas now have Rio-like carnival parades, with Lisbon and the Algarve towns being good destinations.
+But Carnaval has much older traditions steeped in springtime fertility rites, and for a glimpse of what it was like before thongs and spangles, check out the masked merry-making of the Entrudo dos Comprades, near Lamego.

 Easter Holy week (Semana Santa) religious processions in most places, most majestically in Braga, and at São Brás de Alportel in the Algarve (the Festa das Tochas).
 The Festa da Mãe Soberana in Loulé (Algarve) is one of the country’s largest Easter festivals.
 Another good location is Tomar, where the floral crosses of the procession are ceremoniously destroyed afterwards.